A Perfect Recruiting Dashboard

 The best practice would be to use an ATS that offers the flexible reporting capability that your business will require time and again.
 An ATS should be able to support the creation of dashboards to help you analyze all of your recruiting activities on the go easily and quickly.

-Creating a recruiting dashboard may sound difficult but with the right technology, it can be simple and can change the way your recruiters work, as they can retrieve and display the information they need without needing IT involvement.
+Creating a dashboard using staff recruitment software may sound difficult but with the right technology, it can be simple and can change the way your recruiters work, as they can retrieve and display the information they need without needing IT involvement.
 The easier it is for users to create and modify their own reports and dashboards, the more they will be encouraged to use the system fully to help manage their own time and resources more effectively, and to make sound data-driven decisions.

 Did you see TargetRecruit Reports and Dashboards?